 1. Catch Software Updates

-Be it for consumer or business, your system is always prone to various kinds of ransom attacks or Trojan attacks.
+Be it for consumers or businesses, your system is always prone to various kinds of ransom attacks or Trojan attacks.
 So, one of the Top Cyber Security Tips is to patch out the outdated software from your machine, both the operating system and applications.
 Basically, you are removing critical vulnerabilities that can potentially access and harm your device.
 Few things you can do are to:

 - Activate automatic system updates on your system or device